encord-team/encord-client-python/docs/source/authentication.rst

 #.
 Select a project or dataset
 #.
 Navigate to the 'Settings' tab and select the 'API access' pane on the left
 #.
 Click on the *+ New API key* button, select relevant scopes and click the *Create* button
 #.
-Copy your API key and make a note of project or dataset ID.
+Copy your API key and make a note of the project or dataset ID.
 The API key is only displayed once.
 Example code is also displayed

 .. image:: images/api-key.png